Abandoned cart with a control group and A/B tests

 Customers belonging to email groups A and B (target groups) who have not completed a transaction but have given consent for email communication receive a follow-up email.
 On the other hand, for customers in email group D (control group), we generate a simulated event to indicate that an email was sent.

-1. To the Not Matched path from the profile filter which checks if the customer made a transaction, for all email groups add the Profile filter node.
+- To the Not Matched path from the Profile Filter node which checks if the customer made a transaction, for all email groups add the Profile Filter node.

 For customers who have not provided consent, the workflow comes to an end.
 However, for customers from email groups A and B (target group) who meet the conditions of this filter, we proceed to the next step and send them a follow-up email.
 For customers from email group D (control group), we generate a simulated event to indicate that an email was sent.